brittonlaroche/realm/inventoryDemo/README.md

 ![Sync](./img/2.5.realmSync.png)

 We are now ready to sync our mobile application.
+Start the sync process by saving the config and pressing the start sync button and deploy the changes.
+If for any reason sync seems to fail feel free to pause sync, deploy the changes.
+After a few moments start sync again and deploy the changes.
+Terminating sync requires rebuilding the schema and starting over.

 ## ![3](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/3b.png) Set up the mobile development environment